peterldowns/pgmigrate/README.md

 git to guarantee that you never have a problem by turning schema conflicts into unmergeable file conflicts:

-- Add a `schema.sql` file somewhere in your repo that contains a dump of your database schema.
+- Add a `schema.sql` file somewhere in your repo that contains a dump of your database schema generated with `pgmigrate dump -o schema.sql`
 - Make an easy script for applying migrations and then dumping the resulting schema to `schema.sql` so developers can do it as they work.
 - In CI, run the migrations and use that script to make sure `schema.sql` is up to date.
 If running the script in CI causes any changes to the file, fail, and